 Ignition Interlock Devices are installed in motor vehicles to prevent the car from being started if alcohol is detected on the driver’s breath.
 Most devices require frequent retesting while the car is running to ensure that the driver is not drinking once the car is started.

-Currently, 30 states and the District of Columbia have laws requiring all offenders, including first-time offenders, to install an IID.
-An additional eight states—Florida, Michigan, Minnesota, North Carolina, Pennsylvania, Rhode Island, South Carolina and Wyoming—require high BAC offenders—trigger levels range between .1 and .17—and repeat offenders to install IIDs.
+Currently, 31 states and the District of Columbia have laws requiring all offenders, including first-time offenders, to install an IID.
+An additional seven states—Florida, Michigan, Minnesota, North Carolina, Pennsylvania, Rhode Island and Wyoming—require high BAC offenders—trigger levels range between .1 and .17—and repeat offenders to install IIDs.
 Five states—Georgia, Ohio, Massachusetts, Maine and Missouri—require only repeat offenders to install the devices.
 The remaining seven states—California, Indiana, Nevada, North Dakota, Montana, South Dakota and Wisconsin— do not have any statewide requirements regarding IIDs, but judges have the discretion to order offenders to install one if they consider it necessary.

 24/7 Sobriety Monitoring Programs and Treatment Programs